Why It’s Important to Start Using Push Notifications the Right Way

 Push notifications that are created with personalisation in mind can return 4x the user engagement.

-Using push notifications correctly: what are good examples of timely push notifications?
+What are good examples of timely push notifications?

 Encourage an action

 Get your users to interact with your app by encouraging an action.
-Here are some examples:

 “We’re attending X Conference in your area, book a coffee and a chat with us!”